 Leading art and design institution

-Ranked in the top two graduate art and design institutions by U.S. News & World Report, the School of the Art Institute of Chicago (SAIC) provides a leading global vision for the education of artists, designers, and scholars who shape contemporary art practice.
+Ranked in the top four graduate art and design institutions by U.S. News & World Report, the School of the Art Institute of Chicago (SAIC) provides a leading global vision for the education of artists, designers, and scholars who shape contemporary art practice.
 Founded in 1866, the School of the Art Institute of Chicago’s primary purpose is to foster the conceptual and technical education of artists, designers, and scholars in a highly professional, studio-oriented, and academically rigorous environment, encouraging excellence, critical inquiry, and experimentation.

 SAIC is distinguished from other art and design schools in the breadth and depth of its curriculum in both studio and academic areas, with more than 900 courses offered each semester.
 SAIC is committed to interdisciplinary exploration and the awareness that the boundaries between artistic fields are not always easily defined.
 Students are encouraged to experience the full range of studio practices and academic approaches; they do not declare a major but are free to design a path of study that best suits their creative development.
 Students may choose to do all of their course work in one area of study or amongst multiple department areas.